 Myths and legends

-Sunken galleons loaded with invaluable treasures, moors living underneath the castros, a queen who uses a secret passage for her love and political affairs, labyrinths with hidden meanings, a knight who emerges from the water just by the boat transporting the remains of the Apostle Saint James.
+Sunken galleons loaded with invaluable treasures, moors living underneath the castros, a queen who uses a secret passage for her love and political affairs, labyrinths with hidden meanings, a knight who emerges from the water just by the boat transporting the remains of the Apostle Saint James...
 The province of Pontevedra has many myths and legends about its forests, villages, inlets, rivers, islands and stones.
 Fiction or reality?
-We provide you with a guide to visit magical places and evoke ancestral and mysterious stories.

 Treasures in Rande

-In 1702, the Ría de Vigo was the setting of a battle between the Franco-Spanish Armada and the victorious Anglo-Dutch army.
+In 1702, the Ría de Vigo was the setting of a battle between the Franco-Spanish Army and the victorious Anglo-Dutch Army.
 The Spanish silver fleet was loaded with treasures from America.
 Part of the cargo had been off-loaded before the battle, and the victorious Anglo-Dutch Army captured the rest.
 However, during the battle some of the ships captured were sunk by the crew, and this was the origin of the legend of the treasure of Rande.
 Since then, hunt treasurers have been trying to find it but without success.
 The Battle of Rande was depicted in Jules Verne’s work Twenty Thousand Leagues Under the Sea.
 In this novel, Captain Nemo roams the depths of the Ría de Vigo with the Nautilus and shows Annorax a treasure under the sea.
+Since then, treasure hunters have searched these treasures but they have been unsuccessful so far.

 Queen Urraca and Sobroso Castle

-Located in Mondariz, on the hillside of Monte Landín, the imposing Sobroso Castle is full of legends related to the Queen Urraca.
+Located in Mondariz, the imposing Sobroso Castle is full of legends related to the Queen Urraca.
 She commissioned the construction of an underground passageway that crossed the Miño River to reach Portugal.
 She used this tunnel for her political and love affairs.
-After her second marriage, the supporters of her son, the Count of Traba, and her half-sister Teresa besieged her in the castle.
-However, according to legend, she managed to escape through a passageway leading to the Tea River.
+After being besieged in the castle by the supporters of her son, the Count of Traba, and her half-sister Teresa, according to legend, she managed to escape through a

 The Knight of Bouzas

-The region of Deza is full of legends associated with Celtic mythology and Christianity: women turned into snakes living underground, secret passageways, buried treasures, caprine men, and cursed people transformed into animals.
+The region of Deza is full of legends associated with Celtic mythology and Christianity: women turned into snakes, mouros (supernatural beings who inhabited the lands of Galicia) living underground, secret passageways, buried treasures, caprine men, and cursed people transformed into animals.
 There are many myths and supernatural stories about the pre-Roman settlements, popularly known as castros.
-The town of Lalín boasts about thirty archaeological sites, and there are more than one hundred in the entire Deza region.
 The interpretation centre Castro Deza is the perfect place to learn about the life, customs, food and legends associated with the culture of the castros.

 The labyrinth of Mogor